 - A certified section with the signature of the Consul and the Seal

-The driver must present at the time of exchange the package of documents referred to above PLUS the original licence, proof of identification (1 piece) and proof of residency (2 pieces)
+The driver must present at the time of exchange the package of documents referred to above PLUS the original licence, proof of identification (one piece) and proof of residency (two pieces)